Friday, October 10, 2025

 TODAY’S COMMENT

-The daily, bull-bear spread of 50-indicators declined from 11 to +7 (7 more Bull indicators than Bear indicators) and is giving a Bullish indication.
+The daily, bull-bear spread of 50-indicators declined from +1 to -3 (3 more Bear indicators than Bull indicators), and remained a Neutral indication.
 I consider +5 to -5 the neutral zone.
-The 10-dMA curve of the spread smooths daily fluctuations; it reversed down – a bearish sign.
+The 10-dMA curve of the spread smooths daily fluctuations; it continued to move higher – a Bullish sign.
+The 10-day has been flopping back and forth and without much direction so the 10-day isn’t helping yet.
+If the direction is sustained longer perhaps we can believe it.

 BOTTOM LINE